-Right now, there are several hundred men, women, and children stuck in Matamoros, on the Mexican side of the international border.
+Right now, there are twelve hundred men, women, and children stuck in Matamoros, on the Mexican side of the international border.
 The people have no food, no water, no work, and no home.
 Faced with these conditions, they await an asylum hearing in the U.S., which is typically scheduled many months from the time of their arrival at the border.

 The good news is there is a coalition of local activists in Brownsville and throughout the Rio Grande Valley delivering humanitarian relief daily.
 American citizens cross the border with food and water, clothes, diapers, and tents.
 Also, volunteers provide legal aid, medical aid, transportation, and hope for a better tomorrow.